Deal barracks bombing: Reactions

 The IRA claimed responsibility for the bombing, saying it was a continuation of their campaign to rid Northern Ireland of all British troops who had been deployed there since 1969.
-Many British people were shocked at the attack, carried out on a ceremonial military band whose military training was mostly geared towards saving lives.
+Many British people were shocked by the attack, carried out on a ceremonial military band whose military training was mostly geared towards saving lives.
 The public were also shocked by the ages of those killed, as many were new recruits to the School and most of those injured were teenagers.

 The British Government also condemned the IRA's attack.
 Prime Minister Margaret Thatcher made a statement from Moscow, where she was on an official visit, saying that she was "shocked and extremely sad".
 Leader of the opposition, Neil Kinnock, described the attack as an "awful atrocity" and said, "Even the people who say they support what the IRA calls its cause must be sickened by the way in which such death and injury is mercilessly inflicted".

 The Commandant General Royal Marines Lieutenant-General Sir Martin Garrod appeared on television soon after the bombing, condemning the bombers as "thugs, extortionists, torturers, murderers and cowards – the scum of the earth" and "We will emerge stronger and more determined than ever before to end and destroy this foul and dark force of evil."

 The base's security caused controversy as this was partly provided by a private security firm.
 This arrangement prompted a thorough review of security procedures at all British military bases and the replacement of the firm's employees at Deal with Royal Marine guards.